Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training

 \subsubsection{Connection between TART and Margin}

-Rade and Moosavi-Dezfooli~\cite{Rade2022HATReducingEM} demonstrated that adversarial training results in an excessive increase in the margin along certain adversarial directions.
-Moreover, they presented empirical evidence that such an increase leads to a decrease in clean accuracy.
-We emphasize that TART inherently prevents an undesired surge in the margin by refraining from training on large normal components.
-We illustrate this by utilizing a toy example proposed by Rade and Moosavi-Dezfooli~\cite{Rade2022HATReducingEM}.
+\citet{Rade2022HATReducingEM} demonstrated that adversarial training results in an excessive increase in the margin along certain adversarial directions, which leads to a decrease in clean accuracy.
+While our approach does not directly optimize for the margin, its tangent space perspective provides an inherent mechanism for preventing this undesired margin increase.
+This is because TART refrains from training on large normal components.
+We illustrate this by utilizing a toy example proposed by \citet{Rade2022HATReducingEM}.
 This example is a 3D binary classification problem where two classes lie in two noisy concentric circles parallel to the $x_1x_2$-plane but are separable along the $x_3$ dimension.
-In Figure~\ref{fig:tart_margin}, we use clean training, standard AT, and TART to train a single hidden layer multilayer perceptron and compare the resulting decision boundaries.
-Standard AT achieves robustness at the expense of an unbounded margin in the $x_3$ direction, resulting in a loss of clean accuracy.
-In contrast, we remark that TART maintains a finite margin and improves clean accuracy without compromising any robustness in this case.